-- MSD1 All new retail development, commercial development, and large-scale residential development should demonstrate how steps have been taken to provide improved waste and servicing arrangements, including but not limited to, where appropriate: - (a) Consolidating waste and servicing within the frontage or immediate area.
+- MSD1 All new retail and commercial development of a significant scale and large scale residential development should demonstrate how steps have been taken to provide improved waste and servicing arrangements including but not limited to where appropriate: - (a) Consolidating waste and servicing within the frontage or immediate area.

-- (b) Sufficient food waste storage. - (c) Provide for servicing by electric vehicles or other zero-carbon measures. - (d) Working with other occupiers in the vicinity. - MSD2 All new development is required to demonstrate that the proposed waste and servicing arrangements will not adversely impact on the amenity of neighbouring occupiers.
+- (b) Sufficient food waste storage. - (c) Provide for servicing by electric vehicles or other zero-carbon measures. - (d) Working with other occupiers in the vicinity. - MSD2 All new development of a significant scale is required to demonstrate that the proposed waste and servicing arrangements will not adversely impact the amenity of neighbouring occupiers.